yupin387/yupin387/README.md

 **🙋‍♀️ My Role**
-I was responsible for **two roles** within the system:

-**Organizer**
-- Manage Head staff (assign responsible staff)
-- Create quotations for customers
-- Assign work to staff

-**Head staff**
-- Manage item inventory
-- Update work progress
-- Report damage or issues
+I was responsible for developing both the frontend and backend of the Organizer and Head Staff modules.
+For the Organizer role, I implemented features for staff assignment, quotation management, and task coordination.
+For the Head Staff role, I developed functionalities for inventory management, work progress updates, and issue reporting to support efficient operational workflows.

 **Technologies Used:**
 ![Java](https://img.shields.io/badge/Java-ED8B00?style=for-the-badge&logo=openjdk&logoColor=white)